Pié Masumbuko

-Pié Masumbuko (born 29 September 1931) is a Burundian retired politician and physician as a member of the Union for National Progress and the acting Prime Minister of Burundi from January 15 to January 26 of 1965.
+Pié Masumbuko (29 September 1931 – 26 July 2026) was a Burundian politician and physician who was a member of the Union for National Progress and the acting Prime Minister of Burundi from 15 January to 26 January 1965.

-He represented the nation of Burundi in signing the Partial Test Ban Treaty on October 4, 1963.
+Masumbuko represented the nation of Burundi in signing the Partial Test Ban Treaty on 4 October 1963.

-Early life
+Early life and education

-Pié Masumbuko was born on 29 September 1931 at Rukiga, Kiganda commune, Muramvya Province, Ruanda-Urundi.
+Pié Masumbuko was born on 29 September 1931 in Rukiga, Kiganda commune, Muramvya Province, Rwanda-Urundi.
 He was ethnically Tutsi.
 From 1939 until 1943 he was educated in primary schools in Bukeye and Kiganda.
 He then received a secondary education and training as a medical assistant at the Groupe Scolaire de Astrida.
 He subsequently attended Lovanium University in the Belgian Congo and in 1958 enrolled at the University of Paris to study medicine and political science on scholarship.
-He graduated in 1961, thus becoming the first African in Ruanda-Urundi to have earned a degree in medicine.
+He graduated in 1961, thus becoming the first African in Rwanda-Urundi to have earned a degree in medicine.